DOI-ONRR/blog-nrrd/src/pages/transition-to-management/index.md

 As a Program Analyst, I stayed within my comfort zone.
 I stuck to my duties and helped when I could with other duties.
 As a manager, I wanted to earn my team’s respect and I knew I had to force myself out of my comfort zone.

 During my first few weeks, I spoke with each team member individually.
-I asked them what challenges they are facing, what would they like to see happen differently, and how I could be supportive.
+I asked them what challenges they were facing, what would they like to see happen differently, and how I could be supportive.
 I gained a lot of perspective from these discussions, and I quickly realized that I had to turn these discussions into actionable goals.

 To do so, I started a document with fiscal year goals.
 I then asked my team to prioritize the goals based on how much value they bring and how complex the goal would be to implement.
 After setting a priority level for each goal, I assigned goals to each quarter in the fiscal year and planned to evaluate our progress towards these goals during our road mapping meetings (every 6 weeks).
 I believe that as the team started achieving the goals we set together, it helped me gain the trust of my team.